Wilfred/difftastic/manual/src/adding_a_parser.md

 You can use `difft --dump-ts foo.json` to see the results of the tree-sitter parser, and `difft --dump-syntax foo.json` to confirm that you've set atoms and delimiters correctly.

+`sub-languages` is empty for most languages: see the code documentation for details.

 ## Configure language detection